Evernote/evernote-cloud-sdk-ios/Getting_Started.md

 If your app doesn't already have your content into visible web views, you can always create an offscreen `UIWebView` and populate a note from it once loaded.
 When doing this, please bear in mind that the dimensions of the web view (even when offscreen) can affect the rendered contents.
 Also note that `UIWebView`'s delegate methods don't indicate when the whole page has "completely" loaded if your page includes linked (remote) resources.

+### Downloading and displaying an existing note

+If you have an `ENNoteRef` object, either because you uploaded a note and kept the resulting note ref, or because you got one from a `findNotes..` operation (below), you can download the content of that note from the service like this (`progress` optionally sets a block that gets status updates during download):

+    [[ENSession sharedSession] downloadNote:noteRef progress:nil completion:^(ENNote * note, NSError * error) {
+		if (note) {
+			// success.
+		}
+	}];

+But what can you do with a note?
+Well, you could change parts of the object, and reupload it to e.g. replace the existing note on the service.
+(See the documentation for `uploadNote...`).
+But you can also display it to the user.
+We've made this easy-- rather than serializing it to HTML and fussing with attached image resources, we've provided a method to generate a single Safari "web archive" from the note; this is a bundled data type which `UIWebView` natively knows how to load directly.
+Let's say you have a `UIWebView` ready to go, called `webView`:

+    [note generateWebArchiveData:^(NSData *data) {
+    	[webView loadData:data MIMEType:ENWebArchiveDataMIMEType textEncodingName:nil baseURL:nil];
+	}];

+This generates the web archive and hands it to the web view.
+(The generation is asynchronous, but is immediate.)
+Note that the provided constant `ENWebArchiveDataMIMEType` has the MIME type for this special kind of data.

+### Finding notes in Evernote

+The SDK provides a simplified search operation that can find notes available to the user.
+Use an `ENNoteSearch` to encapsulate a query.
+(There are a few basic search objects you can use, or create your own with anything valid in the [Evernote search grammar](https://dev.evernote.com/doc/articles/search_grammar.php)).
+For example, to search for the 20 most recent notes containing the word "redwood", you could use search like this:

+	[[ENSession sharedSession] findNotesWithSearch:[ENNoteSearch noteSearchWithSearchString:@"redwood"]
+										inNotebook:nil
+										   orScope:ENSessionSearchScopeDefault
+										 sortOrder:ENSessionSortOrderRecentlyCreated
+										maxResults:20
+										completion:^(NSArray * findNotesResults, NSError * findNotesError) {
+		if (findNotesResults) {
+			for (ENSessionFindNotesResult * result in findNotesResults) {
+				// Each ENSessionFindNotesResult has a noteRef along with other important metadata.
+				NSLog(@"Found note with title: %@", result.title);
+			}
+		}
+	}];

+If you specify a notebook, the search will be limited to that notebook.
+If you omit the notebook, you can specify different combinations of search scope (personal, business, shared notebooks, etc), but please be aware of performance considerations.

+**Performance Warning** Doing a broadly scoped search, and/or specifying a very high number of max results against a user's account with significant content can result in slow responses and a poor user experience.
+If the number of results is unbounded, the client may run out of memory and be terminated if there are too many results!
+Business scope in particular can produce an unpredictable amount of results.
+Please consider your usage very carefully here.
+You can do paged searches, and have other low-level controls by [using the advanced API.](Working_with_the_Advanced_\(EDAM\)_API.md)

 ### What else can I do?

 Other things ENSession can do for you is enumerate all notebooks a user has access to, replace/update existing notes, search and download notes, and fetch thumbnails.
 You should be able to get started with what's in the headers, starting with `ENSession.h`.